SCOPE OF THIS CHAPTER

 - The Stepping Stones worker will agree a regular visiting frequency with the lodgings provider.
 Normally this would be four weekly.
 This may be supplemented by phone contact;

 - The Stepping Stones worker will keep brief notes of contact on the lodgings provider's file.

 Safeguarding a young person's welfare is central to the provision of supported lodgings.
 A pro active approach is taken both in training for the lodgings provider and in preparation of the young person for placement.
 Any identified safeguarding concerns or issues will be assessed and recorded in the young person's pathway plan and reviewed with the plan.
 Issues may arise through risky and harmful behaviours by the young person towards themselves (such as self harm or substance misuse) or others in the household.
 There may also be concern about vulnerability to sexual exploitation.
 Relevant child protection or adult protection procedures will apply if allegations or concerns arise about the lodgings provider's behaviour towards the young person or the young person's behaviour towards other young people or adults in the household or about sexual exploitation.

 - Any concerns about the safety or welfare of a young person in supported lodgings placement should be discussed immediately with a manager;

 - In respect of a young person under 18, the manager will decide whether S.47 Enquires are required and, if not, give other advice;

-- All workers should follow relevant West Yorkshire Consortium Safeguarding Procedures and Bradford MDC Adult Protection Procedures.
+- All workers should follow relevant West Yorkshire Consortium Safeguarding and Child Protection Procedures and Bradford MDC Adult Protection Procedures.

 14. Financial Procedures